MayaShenHongyu/Mobile_HRI_Lab_Hub/Lab2/Readme.md

 \*\***Document the activities being considered.**\*\*

+The activities in the scene include the dog barking, making noises and running in the house.
+The robot will participate in watching the dog for its owner through the camera as well as playing with the dog.

 \*\***What issues or opportunties arise from the site and activities?**\*\*

+The issue the robot is trying to solve is to keep the dog company while the owner is away.
+There is plenty of room for the robot to move around and do different types of interactions such as dancing.
+However, the robot will also need to take the risk of being hit or accidentally harmed by the dog and other things in the environment.

 ## Part C. Costume the robot